Working with dates

 If you use the word

 era in this column, then Timeline will use the row to label a span of time in the "axis" area of the timeline navigation component.
-Each era gets
+Eras should have start and end dates (at least the year for each) and

 TimelineJS automatically orders slides according to their start date, and always puts the title slide first, no matter how the rows in your spreadsheet are ordered.
 If you need to have two slides with exactly the same start date, then the row which appears first in the spreadsheet will be shown first in the timeline.

 Using the Group column (Q), you can organize your slides by groups (formerly known as "tags").
 You can put any values you want in the Group column.
-Events with the same group will be put in the same row or adjacent rows, and TimelineJS will use the text from the Group colum as a label at the left edge of the row(s) containing those events.
+Events with the same group will be put in the same row or adjacent rows, and TimelineJS will use the text from the Group column as a label at the left edge of the row(s) containing those events.
 The group text will also be displayed on each slide.
 If you like, you can have a mix of slides in groups and slides with a blank value in the Group column.
+Creators cannot control the order in which groups are shown in the navigation area: they are listed based on the chronological order in which they are used, except that if there are slides with no group, those are at the bottom after the other groups.

 Publishing your Timeline